Code-Institute-Submissions/quiz-app/README.md

 Solution: It turned out that the click event was added to the actual p tag within the button, rather than the full button.
 The click event needed to be moved to the whole button.
 This way there would be a response, regardless of whether the user clicked the actual text or not, as long as it was in the button.

-Problem: When using the API, the unicode characters are not appearing properly.
+Problem: When using the API, some characters are not appearing properly.
 For example, "world's" is appearing as "world&#039;s" .
 This happens throughout the questions, in situations where commas or apostrophes are used.
+After some research, it turned out that this was because the HTML entities need to be decoded.

 ### Deployment